Remediation and Reclamation Policy Issues and Knowledge Gaps

 • Weed trajectories in woody plant communities, influences of boreal community variables on longevity of common noxious weeds (shade, woody species diversity/abundance, peat/mineral mixes, soil type).
 How long and what conditions will individual noxious weeds become outcompeted by forested plant communities?

-• Use of remote sensing to verify plant communities are indicative of the ecosite/ecosite phase.
+• verify plant communities indicative of the ecosite/ecosite phase.

-• Use of remote sensing to confirm or verify disturbances:
+• confirm or verify disturbances.

-• Assess site variability: progressive reclamation, soil replacement, vegetation monitoring.
+• Assess site variability (progressive reclamation, soil replacement, vegetation monitoring).

 image_pdfimage_print